UbiquitousLanguage/WorkshopEventSourcing/README.md

 Start Docker Compose as described above while at home and check that the images are downloaded and everything starts properly.
 Check if EventStore and RavenDb respond via http by visiting the administration consoles:

-- [EventStore](http://localhost:2113), user name and password are "changeit"
+- [EventStore](http://localhost:2113), user name is "admin" and password is "changeit"
 - [RavenDb](http://localhost:8080)